tkaden4/crossterm/README.md

 ## Contributing

 If you would like to contribute to crossterm, than please design the code as it is now.
 Each module contains the same structures so we can easely extend to multible platforms.
-As you study the code you will quiqly see what the architecture is.
+As you study the code you will quickly see what the architecture is.
 Maybe later there will be an documentation for how crossterm is design.

 ## Versioning